Xalph555/RPSCG/README.md

 # RPSCG
-Rock Paper Scissors as a card game made with the Godot engine
+Rock Paper Scissors as a card game made with the Godot engine.

+Nothing too special or exciting - just something for myself.